zachinjapan/Data-Structures-1-Week-Challenge/README.md

 5. Queues

    - Research different queue methods
-   - Create a queue with a good amount of methods, here are a few examples:
+   - Create a queue with a good amount of methods.
+Here are a few examples:
      - enqueue(value)
      - dequeue
      - print

 6. Stacks
    - Research different stack methods
-   - Create a stack with a good amount of methods, here are a few examples:
+   - Create a stack with a good amount of methods.
+Here are a few examples:
      - push(value)
      - pop
      - print

+7. Nothing!
+Take it easy.
+You deserve it after completing that challenge.